pravega/pravega/docs/key-features.md

 writes to BookKeeper often involve data from multiple Stream Segments, so the cost of persisting data to disk can be amortized over several write operations.

 There is no durability-performance trade-off with Pravega.
-Writes are durable AND high performance.

 Reads are efficient too.
 A Reader can read from a Stream either at the tail of the Stream or at any part of the Stream's history.
 Unlike some log-based